AIDungeonWiXAnon/AID2-Installer-Project/README.md

 ## Contributing

 Feel free to submit issues, make forks, submit pull requests, and help out with whatever you like; I work on this in my increasingly sparse spare time and extra codemonkeys (especially if they know XML) are always appreciated.
 Localization files (.xwl) would be especially nice for anons out there who don't speak the English.
 [See WiX documentation for how to make one of those.](https://wixtoolset.org/documentation/manual/v3/howtos/ui_and_localization/build_a_localized_version.html)

 ## Versioning

 Currently I'm leaving versioning at 0.0.0.0 until out of beta (probably once a web-based installer is finished, so that I don't have to maintain the versioning manually).
-GUIDs, however, will be editted for major differences in versions (addition or removal of major features) and upgrade code GUIDs will be changed per-branch (local-based and web-based, for instance).
+GUIDs, however, will be edited for major differences in versions (addition or removal of major features) and upgrade code GUIDs will be changed per-branch (local-based and web-based, for instance).

 ## Authors